-Thoughts On Amibroker (Review, Summary, Pros And Cons)
+Thoughts On Amibroker in 2025 (Review, Summary, Pros And Cons)

 This review of Amibroker is based on many years of live trading.
 Prior to using Amibroker, I was trading semi-automatically by using a simple script in Excel.
 Having focused solely on stocks since 2001, I decided to start looking into futures in early 2017 and opted for Amibroker as my trading platform.